Saul Gone

-"Saul Gone" is the series finale of Better Call Saul, the spin-off television series of Breaking Bad.
-It is the thirteenth and final episode of the sixth season and the series' 63rd episode overall.
-Written and directed by Peter Gould, who co-created the series with Vince Gilligan, the episode aired on AMC and AMC+ on August 15, 2022, before debuting online in certain territories on Netflix the following day.
+"Saul Gone" is the series finale of the American legal crime drama television series Better Call Saul, which is a spin-off of Breaking Bad.
+The episode is the thirteenth episode of the sixth season and the series' 63rd episode overall.
+Written and directed by Peter Gould, who co-created the series with Vince Gilligan, the episode first aired on AMC and AMC+ on August 15, 2022, before debuting online in certain territories on Netflix the following day.

 "Saul Gone" is primarily set in late 2010, with flashbacks set during Breaking Bad and Better Call Saul.
 It depicts Jimmy McGill (Bob Odenkirk) facing the consequences of the conflicts caused by his three identities: his actions throughout Better Call Saul under his birth name, the federal crimes he committed for Walter White (Bryan Cranston) throughout Breaking Bad as Saul Goodman, and the schemes he ran in Omaha, Nebraska, as Gene Takavic.
 The episode also sees Jimmy and Kim Wexler (Rhea Seehorn) meeting for the first time in six years.

-Gould and the Better Call Saul writing staff knew the series would end with Jimmy going to prison for his actions in Breaking Bad by the time the fifth-season finale aired in 2020.
-They sought to differentiate "Saul Gone" from Breaking Bad's "Felina" (2013) and El Camino: A Breaking Bad Movie (2019) by making it slower and more dialogue focused.
-Several actors from Better Call Saul and Breaking Bad returned for guest appearances, including Cranston as Walt, Betsy Brandt as Marie Schrader, and Michael McKean as Chuck McGill.
+Gould and the Better Call Saul writing staff knew by the time the fifth-season finale aired in 2020 that the series would end with Jimmy going to prison for his actions in Breaking Bad.
+They sought to differentiate "Saul Gone" from Breaking Bad's "Felina" (2013) and El Camino: A Breaking Bad Movie (2019) with a slower pace and greater focus on dialogue.
+Several actors from Better Call Saul and Breaking Bad returned for guest appearances, including Bryan Cranston as Walter White, Betsy Brandt as Marie Schrader, and Michael McKean as Chuck McGill.

-An estimated 1.80 million viewers saw the episode during its first broadcast on AMC.
+An estimated 1.80 million household viewers watched this episode when it was first broadcast on AMC.
 "Saul Gone" received acclaim, with critics praising Jimmy's character development and his reconciliation with Kim.
-Many considered it a "masterful" conclusion to the series.
+Many considered it a "masterful" conclusion to the series and one of the best series finales of all time.
 Gilligan has stated that "Saul Gone" is likely the last entry in the Breaking Bad franchise, as he and Gould have no plans for further works continuing it.

 Plot

-In flashbacks, Jimmy McGill / Saul Goodman converses with Mike Ehrmantraut, Walter White, and Chuck McGill.
-He asks Mike and Walt what they would do if they could travel back in time.
+In flashbacks, Jimmy McGill / Saul Goodman asks Mike Ehrmantraut and Walter White what they would do if they could travel back in time.
 Mike says he would stop himself from taking his first bribe, while Walt says he would have stayed at Gray Matter Technologies.
 Jimmy tells Mike he would have invested in Berkshire Hathaway and tells Walt he regrets injuring his knee during a scam.
-Mike and Walt each chastise Jimmy for his greed and inherent criminal traits.
-In another flashback, Chuck suggests that Jimmy consider a career other than law, but Jimmy counters that Chuck never did.
-Chuck offers to consult with Jimmy about his new legal clients, but Jimmy brushes him off.
-As Jimmy leaves, Chuck picks up a copy of The Time Machine by H. G. Wells.
+Mike and Walt each chastise Jimmy for his shallow answer and lack of humanity.
+In another flashback, Chuck McGill tries to bond with Jimmy over his budding law practice, but Jimmy brushes him off.
+Jimmy expresses frustration about his career and Chuck says there is nothing wrong with considering a different path.
+Jimmy refuses, and says Chuck never did that.
+As Jimmy leaves, Chuck picks up a copy of The Time Machine by H. G. Wells, remarking "We always end up having the same conversation, don't we?"